Rehkamp Larson Architects

 Project Type: New Build

-Sponsors: Hagstrom Builder (builder)
+Sponsors: Andersen Windows & Doors (windows), Hagstrom Builder (builder)

 Starting a new life together, this couple created a house that fits their gregarious and passionate natures.
 One step in the door and their personalities are expressed with a custom laser-cut poem screen to the right and a wall of art niches ahead to the left.

-They prioritized ease of hosting friends and family parties as they blended their lives together.
+They prioritized ease of hosting friends and family parties as they blend their lives together.
 The house allows for graceful movement from inside to out.
 Guests can pass straight through the entry hall to the porch and lake beyond or turn to arrive in the heart of the home.
-The living, dining, and kitchen flow together and open fully to the porch through a 12-foot automated sliding door.
-Reflecting the owner’s background as a restaurateur, the kitchen includes a catering pantry, complete with rolling racks and an “expo” counter with a heat lamp.
+The living, dining, and kitchen flow together and open fully to the porch through a 15-foot automated sliding door.
+Reflecting the owner’s background as a restaurateur, the kitchen includes a catering pantry complete with rolling racks and an “expo” counter with a heat lamp.
 Beyond the kitchen sink, a generous window opens as a pass-through to the exterior pull-up bar, making serving guests a snap.

 AIA Framework for Design Excellence: Design for Water